Storing and Using Amaranth: A Tutorial

 Nutritional Value

-If you enjoy hot cereals, but feel bored with plain old oatmeal or cracked wheat, try some amaranth for a change.
-The texture is similar to cream of wheat, but with a nuttier taste.
+If you enjoy hot cereal but you’re tired of plain oatmeal or cracked wheat, amaranth is worth a try.
+The texture is similar to cream of wheat, with a nuttier, slightly sweeter flavor.

 Amaranth Hot Cereal